mtalaga20/CarDamageApplication/README.md

-# EECSProject
+# CarDamageApplication

 This project is for vehicle damage detection using the MaskR-CNN model by Matterport.
+It will eventually host other models for damage severity and location, along with a pipeline for using the models together for damage cost prediction.

 ## Installation
 1. Clone the repository